miyako/4d-class-compiler/README.md

 # Packaging

 * Do not zip *4D.entitlements* or *SignApp.sh* on Windows. `codesign` will fail.
-* *SignApp.sh* does not seem to work when a self hosted runner is launched as a service (requires invenstigation)
+* *SignApp.sh* does not seem to work when a self hosted runner is launched as a service (requires investigation)